AntonPieper/structalize/README.md

 ### TypedArray

-`structalize` provides a set of typed arrays to define the types of properties in a structure:
+`structix` provides a set of typed arrays to define the types of properties in a structure:

 - `i8`: `Int8Array`
 - `u8`: `Uint8Array`